numba/numba/docs/source/user/vectorize.rst

        [4.2, 4.2, 4.2],
        [4.2, 4.2, 4.2]])

-This works because Numpy can pass the input data directly into the `init_values` function as the data `dtype` matches that of the declared argument.
+This works because NumPy can pass the input data directly into the `init_values` function as the data `dtype` matches that of the declared argument.
 However, it may also create and pass in a temporary array, in which case changes to the input are lost.
 For example, this can occur when casting is required.
 To